robpvn/Tomboy-Calculator-Addin/readme.txt

 3) Changelog

-Version 0.35: Added culture handling to eliminate the bug relating to commas or punctuation marks as decimal signs.
+Version 0.40: Added preference dialog to select how many decimals the answer should be rounded to.
+(Minimum 1, maximum 12) Version 0.35: Added culture handling to eliminate the bug relating to commas or punctuation marks as decimal signs.
 	      Both will now be used correctly regardless of runtime and regional settings.
 Version 0.30: Implemented automatic identification and solving of equations, with preferences for turning on or off.